codeforamerica/ticket-to-ride/doc/developer_setup.md

 These instructions assume the following:

+- You are using a UNIX-based OS (Mac, Linux, Solaris, etc.)
 - You have the environment requirements setup.
 If you're working from Windows, please perform the steps documented in [Developer Setup for Windows](developer_windows_setup.md).

 ## Clone the Project